 In January 2020, I was selected to provide a talk at The Photographer's Gallery as a part of their Viewpoints series.
 Each selected speaker was provided the opportunity to talk about one piece of their choice from the Feast For The Eyes exhibition (curated by Susan Bright and Denise Wolff).
-I selected and spoke about the work of Rotimi-Fani Kayode from his series Nothing to Lose (1989), and here I present a written account of my viewpoint.
+My selected piece was the work of Rotimi-Fani Kayode from his series Nothing to Lose (1989), and here I present a written account of my viewpoint.

 Nothing To Lose XII (1989) is a part of a much larger colour series of dye-destruction prints depicting traditional Nigerian foods and herbs worn as garments - like royal head-dresses or crowns - as symbols of power and pride.
 He uses these cultural symbolisms and iconographies in combination with styles from Western masters such as Caravaggio.
 In doing so, he critiques the visibility and representation of blackness within Western art practice, and thus he transforms his body into a political site.
 Now held at the V&A Museum, the work continues to achieve all that is set out to do, and more.
 On one the hand, the existence of Fani-Kayode’s work within largely white-dominated art institutions is progressive: by speaking directly with his oppressor, he is able to motivate social change.
 On the other hand, the work becomes paradoxical: he relishes in his multifaceted and contradictory approach, further challenging and confronting his audience with layers of self-expression and ambiguity.
 In this particular image (Nothing To Lose XII), the moody lighting makes it difficult for the viewer to separate the oozing fruit from his body: is it blood?
 Is it sweat?
 He plays with the viewers’ predispositions, providing commentary on the objectification and consumption of the black body, whilst continuing to reference the on-going tension between his ancestral spiritual values versus homo-erotic fantasy.
 Like in many of his other works, Rotimi Fani-Kayode broadly explores the multi-faceted nature of his otherness and confronts his feelings of being an outsider in this way in Nothing To Lose XII (1989).
 More specifically, his work demonstrates an investigation into the intricacies of his own identity: homosexuality, blackness, and dislocation, whilst contributing to wider conversations about sexuality, racism, and colonialism.